Courses

 You will bring the following to the course:

-7. 3x Magazine for pistols; speed loaders for revolvers
+• Minimum 3x magazines for pistols, or speed loaders for revolvers;

 Come prepared - this is a hands-on-live-fire-outdoors’-course: